-In Figure~\ref{C-y-tf} (a) it is shown the value of the distance $C$ obtained with the IE method, as a function of $y/\Omega_f$ for various operation times $t_f$.
+Our IE method provides a wider range of $y/\Omega_f$ than FAQUAD to construct sigmoid transfer functions.
+In Figure~\ref{C-y-tf} (a) the value of the distance $C$ obtained with the IE method, as a function of $y/\Omega_f$ for various operation times $t_f$, is shown.
 It can be observed that a low value for $C$ appears with large values for $|y|$ and $t_f$.
-We have checked (also for $t_f = 1$) the appearance of non-linear perceptron responses that connect $0$ and $1$ with a sigmoid shape.
-In particular, these lead to $C< 10^{-2}$ in the range $y/\Omega_f \in [5,12]$ with control fields $\Omega(t)$ similar to the one in Fig. \ref{angles-Omega-P} (b).
-In contrast, $C$ goes to almost $2$ at $y / \Omega_f=-x^{\textrm{max}}$ by using FAQUAD techniques, in which only for long $t_f$ and in the regime $y / \Omega_f \rightarrow x^{\textrm{max}}$ the transfer function can be produced, see Fig.~\ref{C-y-tf} (b).
-Therefore, our IE method provides a wider range to construct sigmoid transfer functions.
+We have checked (also for $t_f = 1$) the appearance of nonlinear perceptron responses that connect $0$ and $1$ with a sigmoid shape.
+In particular, these lead to $C< 10^{-2}$ in the range $y/\Omega_f \in [5,12]$ with control fields $\Omega(t)$ for $t_f=1$ similar to the one in Fig. \ref{angles-Omega-P} (b).
+In contrast, $C$ goes to almost $2$ at $y / \Omega_f=-x^{\textrm{max}}$ by FAQUAD techniques \cite{FAQUAD}, in which only for long $t_f$ and in the regime $y / \Omega_f \rightarrow x^{\textrm{max}}$ the transfer function can be produced, see Fig.~\ref{C-y-tf} (b).

-The target state $|\Psi(t_f)\ra = |\Phi(\hat{x}_j/\Omega_f)\ra$ depends on the value of the driving field at the final time, see Eq.~(\ref{eigenstate}).
+The target state $|\Psi(t_f)\rangle = |\Phi(x_j/\Omega_f)\rangle$ depends on the value of the driving field at the final time, see Eq.~(\ref{eigenstate}).
 In general we observe that, with our IE method, a larger value of the control field at $t=t_f$ (i.e. $\Omega_f$) offers higher fidelity.
 As an example of the latter, in Fig. \ref{C-Omf} we show the value of $C$ as a function of $\Omega_f$ for $t_f=0.2$ with the application of IE (solid-blue) and FAQUAD (dashed-red).
 In this figure one can observe the improved performance of our IE method.
-Actually, every point of the lower value $C$ by IE implies the success discovery of sigmoid-shape transfer function and driving field $\Omega(t)$.
+Actually, every point of the lower value $C$ by IE implies the successful discovery of sigmoid-shape transfer function and driving field $\Omega(t)$.